-Deciding to have a baby is a big step for any woman; for a woman living with HIV, it is even more complicated.
+Deciding to have a baby is a big step for anyone; for someone living with HIV, it is even more complicated.

-Talk to HIV health care provider and OB or midwife before trying to get pregnant.
+Talk to HIV healthcare provider and OB or midwife before trying to get pregnant.
 With planning, there are many things you can do to protect your and your baby's health